r7-labs/R7.News/README.md

 The goal of *R7.News* project is to provide a streamlined news subsystem for DNN Platform, which would take advantage from tight CMS integration and combinatorial approach to news article content authoring.

-The project is on early stage of development, so it's not feature-complete nor stable and any changes could happen.
-ETA for main features is about the last quarter of 2016.

 ## Main features outline:

 - [x] Mark news entry with tags and use them to provide granular thematic views.